-Goals:
+Goals: Each year, students will demonstrate responsibility within the technical program as exhibited by:

-- Each year, prior to attending LCTC, students will receive career guidance information in order to select a related career and technical program that will assist students in making the transition from LCTC to related employment, continuing education, or entering the military consistent with their expressed interests at a minimum of 88.7% placement rate. - Each year, students will demonstrate responsibility within the technical program as exhibited by: - o maintaining an attendance rate of 95%; - o 80% of the career and technical education students will obtain the 80% average in order to gain credit utilizing the "embedded" credit(s) opportunity in Communication Arts, Mathematics, and/or Science; - o 80% of the students will master a minimum of 80% of the Power Standards or grow a minimum of 25%.
+- o maintaining an attendance rate of 95%; - o 80% of the career and technical education students will obtain the 80% average in order to gain credit utilizing the "embedded" credit(s) opportunity in Communication Arts, Mathematics, and/or Science; - o 80% of the students will master a minimum of 80% of the Power Standards or grow a minimum of 25%. - O ALL students graduate college and career ready. - Focus Teams established in the areas of: Instructional Design & Employer Engagement and Community Action.
+Each team is led by faculty members and the teams will establish goals and action steps.